Monika803-ops/MERN-Blog-Project/README.md

 #### Home Page

-Displays all blog posts with options to edit or delete.
+Displays all blog posts with options to edit and delete.

 ![Home Page](images/Home.png)